nakshatrasevak/bulldozer-price-prediction/README.md

 To see how well our model is doing, we'll calculate the RMSLE and then compare our results to others on the Kaggle leaderboard.

 4. Features
 Features are different parts of the data.
-During this step, you'll want to start finding out what you can about the data.
+During this step, we'll want to start finding out what we can about the data.

 One of the most common ways to do this, is to create a data dictionary.

 For this dataset, Kaggle provide a data dictionary which contains information about what each attribute of the dataset means.
-You can download this file directly from the Kaggle competition page (account required) or view it on Google Sheets.

-With all of this being known, let's get started!

 First, we'll import the dataset and start exploring.
 Since we know the evaluation metric we're trying to minimise, our first goal will be building a baseline model and seeing how it stacks up against the competition.